-So, what causes dreaded dark circles?
+So, what causes dreaded dark circles in the first place?

 What causes that little fat pad under the eye to puff out?

-What causes wrinkles, really?
+What causes wrinkles around the eyes, really?

 With photo-aging from ultraviolet rays of the sun, our dermal layer of skin loses collagen and elastin, which gives our skin its fullness and elasticity.
 With repeated motion of the skin, this thinner skin begins to show fine lines and wrinkles.
 We commonly see this around the eyes as “crow’s feet” or “laugh lines”.